Foutse/Neo4j_experiences/README.md

    ON CREATE SET j.weight = toFloat(l.weight)
 RETURN count(j) as total_relations
 The same logic applies for the other relationship files.
-* user_rel_all.csv Relationship based on common users who watched the movies
+* *user_rel_all.csv* : Relationship based on common users who watched the movies
-* usertag_rel_all.csv Relationship based on common users who tagged the movies
+* *usertag_rel_all.csv* : Relationship based on common users who tagged the movies
-* summary_textSimBert_all.csv Relationship based on similarity between the text summary of the movies, fixed to a certain treshold
+* *summary_textSimBert_all.csv* : Relationship based on similarity between the text summary of the movies, fixed to a certain treshold
-* rating_vectordown_rel_all.csv Relationship based on similarity between their rating vector
+* *rating_vectordown_rel_all.csv* : Relationship based on similarity between their rating vector
-* movie_tag_rel_all.csv Relationship based on the common tags they have
+* *movie_tag_rel_all.csv* : Relationship based on the common tags they have